 If YES is the answer to any of these questions then perhaps you will enjoy Total Karate: Conversations with the Modern Masters, because it was written with you in mind.

-The Start of my to Total Karate Book Journey
+The Start of my Total Karate Book Journey

 As a youngster, I began training in Karate in Shotokan style.
 Like countless others new to the martial arts, I had no

-was practiced in an ever-growing number of variations, I was intrigued, but more often than not I was simply confused about what made each style different from the next.
-It was that intrigue and confusion that led me on the path to discover more about this dynamic martial art system.
+was practised in an ever-growing number of variations, I was intrigued, but more often than not I was simply confused about what made each style different from the next.
+It was that intrigue and confusion that led me on the path to discovering more about this dynamic martial art system.

-Between November 2018 and September 2019, I had the pleasure and the privilege of interviewing more than forty of the world’s highest ranked Sensei representing dozens of Karate systems.
-For anyone interested in beginning Karate training, or furthering their experience by cross-training between styles, I believe you will find this book an ideal guide help you on your path.
+Between November 2018 and September 2019, I had the pleasure and the privilege of interviewing more than forty of the world’s highest-ranked Sensei representing dozens of Karate systems.
+For anyone interested in beginning Karate training, or furthering their experience by cross-training between styles, I believe you will find this book an ideal guide to help you on your path.